This page may contain affiliate links. Learn More.

 I dread it because it’s boring, but we got this!
 Let’s get those old papers shredded up!

 Bag up all those shreds and take them to the recycle, compost them, or throw them out.
 Bye old baggage!
 Do you feel the freedom?

 Are there 20 plates?
-Grab a plastic tote and try putting half of what you have out in that tote and putting it away.
-Let the kids play with the other half for a few weeks and then dump the tote out for them and put the ones they’ve been playing with away.
+Put half of what you have in a plastic tote and put it away.
+Let the kids play with the other half for a few weeks and then swap them out.
 You’ll be amazed at the interest after a toy is gone for a while.

 If you have so many dishes and food toys you could never use them all, grab a trash bag and let’s start filling it up for donations.
 Someone else could be enjoying that.

 Day 27: Dolls and Stuffed Animals